-The California Consumer Privacy Act (CCPA) is officially here.
-That means CCPA compliance has become the primary focal point for marketing professionals and brands worldwide.
+The California Consumer Privacy Act (CCPA) is here.
+That means CCPA compliance has become the primary focal point for growth-focused teams and companies worldwide.

 What was once a small ballot initiative backed by a select few is now a fully fledged customer data regulation — one that will have wide-ranging impacts across industries.

-A breakdown of what CCPA compliance entails for brands and marketers today
+A breakdown of what CCPA compliance entails for organizations today

 Organizations across the United States, European Union, and rest of the world that conduct business in the Golden State (or intend to) are now obligated to comply with the rules of the controversial personal data measure pertaining to California residents.